 Estrogen is important for keeping our bones and muscles healthy.
 It helps make a protein called collagen, which helps with muscle strength and flexibility.
 It also supports blood flow to our muscles.
 So, as estrogen levels start to fluctuate significantly during perimenopause, you may notice an increase in muscle stiffness, soreness, and general discomfort.
 This can often affect areas like the back, neck, and joints.

 When estrogen levels drop, the body makes less collagen.
 Collagen helps keep muscles and connective tissues strong and flexible.
 Without enough collagen, muscles can get hurt more easily and feel stiff.
 Also, lower levels of estrogen can lead to less blood flow to muscles.
 This makes it harder to recover after exercise or daily activities.
 All these changes can make your muscles sore and uncomfortable during menopause.
-You're not along if you've been feeling this way!
+You're not alone if you've been feeling this way!
 About 2 in 10 females between the ages of 40 and 65 report experiencing muscle pain.*

 Estrogen can also affect pain perception and sensitivity.
 As estrogen levels drop, the body’s ability to manage pain might change, which could lead to more discomfort.
 This can contribute to a variety of muscle pain, including general muscle aches and joint pain.